Aethey/ComposeMVVM/readme.md

 ## Description

-This application is a simple GitHub client built using Jetpack Compose and follows the MVVM architecture pattern.
-It's designed to showcase how to use Compose in real-world applications.
+A simple GitHub client built using Jetpack Compose and follows the MVVM

 ## Architecture

-- MVVM (Model-View-ViewModel)
+- MVVM

 ## Feature